mglantz/advanced-networking-workshop/labs/lab-1/README.md

 * Performing backups
 * Documenting the network
 * Operational use-cases

-* Adding intelligence to your playbooks
+And is also important when you add a little intelligence to your playbooks.

 :exclamation: What's special to facts gathering for network devices is that most vendors has their own facts gathering modules.
 For example:
 * [Cisco IOS Facts gathering](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_facts_module.html)